FIIT-IAU/2022-2023/README.md

       url = {http://elvira.fiit.stuba.sk/}
     }
 ```
 - McKinney, W., 2022.
-Python for data analysis.
+Python for Data Analysis.
 O'Reilly Media, Inc. ISBN 978-1098104030

 - Shaw, Z.A., 2017.
-Learn Python 3 the hard way: A very simple introduction to the terrifyingly beautiful world of computers and code.
+Learn Python 3 The Hard Way: A very simple introduction to the terrifyingly beautiful world of computers and code.
 Addison-Wesley Professional.
 ISBN 978-0134692883.